Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/README.md

 ### Time-Series Growth Analysis:

-* **In general, the Ilocano language community is outpacing the Tagalog language community in terms of census-by-census growth, although  in terms of raw numbers, they are not expected to overtake the Tagalog language community any time soon.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **In general, the Ilocano language community is outpacing the Tagalog language community in terms of census-by-census growth, although  in terms of raw numbers, they are not expected to overtake the Tagalog language community any time soon.**

 * **Specific cities.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Specific cities.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Saskatchewan, NWT, Nova Scotia.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Saskatchewan, Nova Scotia, and the Northwest Territories  currently lead the country in terms of the Ilocano population growth rate (2006-2021).**

 [Visualization specific to category 3]